snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 What is going to happen in this case is pretty straightforward - we're trying to publish an existing package version into the npm registry.
 That's why we'll get a message like "wix-style-react@X.Y.Z already exists on registry" and the package wouldn't be published by no means.

 After that, the entry build would pass with the familiar result of "Success; No publish".

+### Step 3 - Releasing Artifacts

+Let's assume now that we merge into master some changes which modify, among other things, the package version to non-existing version.